AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

     when <>                                    => null;
   end case;

-In the most common case, when the bound pattern is a hole, it is possible to write ``<V>`` instead of ``<> as V`` for short.
+In the most common case, when the bound pattern is a wildcard, it is possible to write ``<V>`` instead of ``<> as V`` for short.
 For example, the function ``Add`` on access types can be rewritten as: